 And the question that normally follows the last one, "Why can't you just eat a little bit?"

-Let me reiterate, my choosing to be gluten and lactose free is not a fad.
+my choosing to be gluten and lactose free is not a fad.
 I eat this way because I know what will happen when I don't.
 Here are a few examples:

 The last time I ate pizza, I could barely walk due to how much my stomach hurt.